LunarLegacyStudios/Legacy-Clicker/README.md

 # Legacy Clicker

-### ⚠️ Discontinued Notice

-Legacy Clicker is now **discontinued**.
-This project will no longer receive updates or support.

 ### ⚠️ False Positive Notice

 If this application is flagged as malware, it is a **false positive**.
 The file has been submitted to Microsoft, and they have manually removed the false flags.
-Because the app is compiled from Python, some antivirus engines may still trigger alerts.
+Because the app is compiled from Python, some antivirus engines may still trigger alerts, I updated the software so im not sure if microsoft will again detect this file, if it does I will submit it again

 ### Security & Source Code